-Living Apart From My Long-Distance Boyfriend Saved Our Relationship
+Living Apart From My Boyfriend Actually Saved Our Long-Distance Relationship

 Ask anyone ― a dating expert, your mother, mainstream entertainment ― and they will tell you that long-distance relationships are always a bad idea.
 They are too stressful and impractical, cause too many problems, lead to too many fights, and they always, always end in heartbreak.